ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/opt-out.md

 > NETWORK MSG: You replied with the word "stop" which blocks all texts from this number.
 > Text back "unstop" to receive messages again.

-If you have subscribed to [`opt-outs` event notifications](./events/#opt-out-events), you will receive an event of this incident.
+If you have subscribed to [opt-out event notifications](../events/#opt-out-events), you will receive an event of this incident.

 ### "Opt-in" requests